-With first-time director Trey Edward Shults’ film It Comes At Night, this trend continues, albeit in a contained and focused chamber-piece that concentrates less on the depiction of the condition of the world, than on the situation of the human condition and its degradation over time as a result of said doomed circumstances.
+With first-time director Trey Edward Shults’ film It Comes At Night, this trend continues, albeit in a contained and focused chamber-piece that concentrates less on the depiction of the condition of the world, than on the human condition and its degradation over time as a result of said doomed circumstances.

 What this doomed world pertains to is the viral-infested environment that we find ourselves in, within the film.
 It is in this environment that we meet Paul (Joel Edgerton) and his family, Sarah (Carmen Ejogo) and Travis (Kelvin Harrison Jr.).
 Surviving off of rations and living strictly to the rules established by Paul, this family is surviving stably within a considerably unstable ecosphere.
 However, all foundations are shaken when a stranger (Christopher Abbott), accompanied by his wife and child (Riley Keough and Griffin Robert Faulkner), stumble across Paul and his family’s dwelling: a large house, deep within a forest.